J. D. Payne and Patrick McKay: Early life

-The two are originally from McLean, Virginia.
-The two met in 1997 on their high school debate team, and directed a short play that J. D. wrote for their school's festival.
+Payne and McKay are originally from McLean, Virginia.
+The two met in 1997 on their high school debate team, and directed a short play that Payne wrote for their school's festival.
 Payne attended Yale University and studied English Literature, graduating with honors.
 McKay attended Stonehill College and studied Theater Arts, and American University, where he received an MFA in Creative Writing.